Skip to content

 How we factor it into scores

-On our board, brand-name access is a formulary-choice advantage, not an automatic winner.
-A provider that offers both compounded and brand-name (and can pivot if compounded supply tightens) scores higher on optionality.
+In our ranking, brand-name access is a formulary-choice advantage, not an automatic winner.
+A provider that offers both compounded and brand-name (and can pivot if compounded supply tightens) scores higher on optionality — and brand-name access specifically matters if an FDA-approved sleep-apnea indication is part of why you are seeking treatment, since that approval sits on the brand-name Zepbound label, not a compounded copy of it.
 But a provider is not penalized for being compounded-only if it is honestly priced and verified.
 The full weighting is in our Verdict Score methodology, and you can compare providers head to head in the reviews.

 Frequently asked questions